 Drinking water is essential for all your body's functions and it dramatically ups your odds are of staying thin.
 In fact, one University of Utah study found that dieters who downed two cups of water before each meal lost 30 percent more weight than their counterparts who didn't sip any H20 before noshing.
 If you don't have a water cooler at your office, fill a BPA-free bottle with water at home.
 If you drink two cups before breakfast, lunch, and dinner, that just leaves you with two more cups before you meet your minimum recommendation for the day.
 So easy!

 That zero-calorie diet soda is its own death sentence.
 But as for that cream-and-sugar coffee every morning?
-That's 80 extra calories, and that's if you're ordering normal coffee and not one of those tricked-out frappa-cappa-whipped-something drinks from your favorite coffee shop that have a couple hundred cals.
+That's 80 extra calories, and that's if you're ordering normal coffee and not one of those tricked-out frappa-cappa-whipped-something drinks from your favorite coffee shop that have a couple hundred calories.
 Many fruit juices, energy drinks, and even big-chain smoothies are loaded with calories.
-To indulge your urge to drink something tasty without sabotaging your ability to be slim, try one of these 25 Best Weight Loss Smoothies!

-That mom of three who also teaches spin class and always looks fanfreakintastic?
+That mom of three who also teaches spin class and always looks fantastic?
 Awesome.
 But that's not attainable for everyone, which can leave you feeling frustrated that you can't be a workout god or goddess, too.
 The good news: You only need 2 ½ minutes to boost your metabolism and start burning calories, too.
 Research printed in the journal Physiological Reports showed that people who did five 30-second bursts of max-effort cycling, followed by 4 minutes of rest, burned 200 extra calories that day and boosted their metabolism for the next 24-48 hours.
 It's highly unlikely you have a stationary bike handy at your place of work, but a similar result could be achieved by running up the stairs and doing jumping jacks.
-And while we’re talking work, check out these 21 Ways Your Job Is Making You Fat.

 It can get overwhelming to keep up with all the superfoods out there, we know.
 But if there's one amazing food you should be getting more of (and that we know you're not), it's seaweed.
 The sea plant is a great source of iodine and you can enjoy seaweed in sushi, broth-based soups, as chips or snacks, and more.
 "Without sufficient levels of iodine, your thyroid function becomes impaired and it's harder for your body to burn fat," says nutritionist Dana James of Food Coach NYC, who suggests sneaking sea vegetables into your diet at least three times a week.
 Seaweed also contains a compound called alginate, which has been shown to significantly cut fat absorption, says Tanya Zuckerbrot, RD, author of Miracle Carb Diet: Make Calories and Fat Disappear–with Fiber.

 You've heard this buzzy phrase a bunch of times by now, right?
 It's way more mainstream than you may realize, though—and much more attainable than you think.
-The basic rule of eating clean—and, forgive us for watering it down, nutrition pros and clean-eating fanatics—is to eat more real food and less fake food.
+The basic rule of eating clean—and, forgive us for watering it down—is to eat more real food and less fake food.
 Doritos are not food.
 Those sketchy frozen enchiladas by Big Store Name Brand are often not much better.
 And that cream of something soup you mix into every chicken dish is a way of life that's making your waistline expand.
-To dig into how to be a clean eater, check out our Ultimate Guide to Eating Clean.
-If you start living by more of these rules, your jaw might drop the next time you step on the scale!

 The older, wiser, less-bendy sister of yoga, meditation is an amazing activity that people can reap major rewards from.
 Studies show that people who regularly practice mindfulness meditation have more activity in their left prefrontal cortexes, which makes you calm and happy.
 Plus, a 2014 study found that individuals who meditate are less likely to overeat or give in to emotional eating.
 To get started, unroll a yoga mat or sit on a carpet in a sunny room (east-facing if possible) and take five uninterrupted minutes thinking about something that you're grateful for.
 You're supposed to lose a few LBs, but even if you don't, we guarantee you'll still be glad you made meditation part of your life.

 Nope, the rule isn't to only eat half of what's on your plate.
-It's that half of your plate should always be made up of veggies and is #3 on our list of 10 Genius Ways to Lose 10 Pounds in 2016.
+It's that half of your plate should always be made up of veggies.
 This rule is most effective when you eat all the veggies, first.
 You'll feel fuller faster, longer, and be less likely to go for seconds.
 As always, don't fret about cleaning your plate or wasting food; it will go to waste whether you eat it or not!

 High amounts of sodium can lead to belly bloating and there's a good chance you are already getting more sodium than you need.
-(Psst!
-Get rid of bloating, fast, with these 24 Ways to Shrink Your Belly in 24 Hours.)
 To cut back on salt intake, Alexandra Miller, RDN, LDN, Corporate Dietitian at Medifast says to eat fewer processed foods like bread, pizza, and condiments.
 "Read the Nutrition Facts label to find how much sodium is in each serving," she says.
 "Very Low Sodium is 35 milligrams or less per serving; Low-Sodium is 140 milligrams or less per serving; Reduced (or less) sodium is at least 25 percent less sodium per serving than the usual sodium level."

 Sometimes, you have to eat fat to lose fat.
 Specifically, healthy fats—those with omega-3 fatty acids, monounsaturated fats, and oleic acid—dramatically help to satisfy hunger and fire up your metabolism.
 Think avocados, walnuts, coconut oil, and even full-fat dairy.
-(Low-fat often does more harm than good, which is why full-fat is one of the 20 Supermarket Trends of 2016!)
-To make sure you're eating the right kind of fat, check out our exclusive report on the 20 Best Full-Fat Foods for Weight Loss.

 You deserve that glass of Scotch or wine, we know.
 But the unfortunate truth is that your body doesn't metabolize alcohol as efficiently as you age.
 So, not only are you going to add on (or not be able to lose) weight because of alcohol, you also wind up looking older and sleeping worse. "[As you age] it will be increasingly difficult to get a good night's rest with alcohol in your system and sleepless nights lead to carb and sugar cravings the next day," says registered dietitian Martha McKittrick in 30 Foods You Should Never Eat After Age 30.
 Meanwhile, alcohol zaps moisture from your skin making fine lines more noticeable and speeding up your skin's loss of elasticity.